Polyurea Spray Coatings

 Polyurea Roof And Deck Waterproof Coatings

-The durability and flexibility of Polyurea spray coating means that it can be used in some of the harshest conditions in the world including hulls of ships and barges, aircraft carrier decks and North Sea oil rigs/platforms for corrosion protection, pipe work protection and asbestos encapsulation.
+The durability and flexibility of polyurea coating means that it can be used in some of the harshest conditions in the world including hulls of ships and barges, aircraft carrier decks and North Sea oil rigs/platforms for corrosion protection, pipe work protection and asbestos encapsulation.
+As a spray on waterproofing method, it can be applied to several surfaces with ease and with accuracy.

-Polyprufe is part of the MacLennan range of waterproofing systems.
+Polyprufe is part of the MacLennan range of waterproofing systems and provides the following benefits:

 - Environmentally Safe